 Message from the Chair

-Whether you are striving to learn about our treatment or educational programs, as a prospective patient or trainee, we hope you find the visit to our website informative.
-If you have any trouble finding what you are looking for, please feel free to contact me personally and I will try to direct you to the best resource.
-Thank you for visiting and please think of Mount Sinai Psychiatry as your portal to the latest advances in research on, and treatment of, major mental disorders.
+Whether you want to learn about our research, treatment, or educational programs, as a scientist, colleague, patient, or trainee, we hope you find the visit to our website informative.
+Thank you for visiting, and please think of Mount Sinai Psychiatry as your portal to the latest research on, and treatment of, major mental disorders.

 Esther and Joseph Klingenstein Professor & Chair,